Sequential Monitoring and Control of a Silicon Photonic Coherent Beam Adder and Analyzer: Architecture of the electronic-photonic chip

 While multiplexing the PD signals is relatively simple, the strategy to maintain the heaters working point stable when the DEMUX switches from one actuator to the next is more critical.
 To this end, we have integrated an electronic memory on the chip.
 Such memory is implemented with a sample-and-hold (S\&H) circuit connected to the high-current drivers needed to supply the thermal actuators \cite{zanetto_2023_time}, as shown in Fig. \ref{fig1}a.
 The S\&H circuit is constituted by the switches of the DEMUX together with a bank of on-chip memory capacitors ($\approx \SI{10}{\pico\farad}$), that store the heater voltage information and keep it stable when the DEMUX switches from one device to the next.
 This solution also relaxes the requirements of the external electronics.
 Indeed, a low-power external DAC is sufficient to charge and discharge the hold capacitors, while the electrical power required to operate the heaters is provided by the on-chip drivers.
 The latter are connected in a source-follower configuration to ensure a linear relationship between gate voltage and drain current \cite{zanetto_2023_time}.

+Being digital circuits, the on-chip MUX/DEMUX are characterized by a negligible power consumption.
+Their static dissipation is $\approx\SI{200}{\nano\watt}$, while the dynamic contribution at the maximum switching frequency of $\SI{2}{\mega\hertz}$ remains below $\SI{100}{\micro\watt}$, about two orders of magnitude lower than the electrical power needed to operate a single heater \cite{zanetto_2023_unconventional}.
+The overall power budget of the on-chip electronics is therefore dominated by the actuators drivers, whose dissipation is intrinsically comparable to the electrical power delivered to the corresponding heaters.

-Notice from Fig. \ref{fig1}b) that half the chip area is occupied by the photonic circuit, including the I/O grating couplers, 30\% by the high-current drivers and hold capacitors and only the 9\% is dedicated to the electronic MUX and DEMUX.
+Notice from Fig. \ref{fig1}b that half the chip area is occupied by the photonic circuit, including the I/O grating couplers, 30\% by the high-current drivers and hold capacitors and only the 9\% is dedicated to the electronic MUX and DEMUX.
+Thermal isolation trenches physically separate the electronic and photonic regions of the chip.
+These structures act as thermal barriers that mitigate thermal crosstalk between high-current drivers and optical waveguides, limiting unintended phase shifts induced by electronic power dissipation.
 The I/O electrical pads are visible in the lower left part of the chip and below the DEMUX.
 The other pads are used only for backup and testing purposes and are not needed to operate the chip.